 On July 11, one of General Howard's aides, Lieutenant Robert Fletcher, discovered the large encampment of the "non-treaty" Nez Perce at Cottonwood Creek.
 The soldiers fired a cannon on the unsuspecting Nez Perce.
 The Nez Perce warriors traveled quickly to the top of the ridge where the battle occurred.
 The Nez Perce warriors, excellent marksmen, fought fiercely.
 But in the end the Nez Perce were driven from their camp.

-For more information about the Clearwater Battle and an adventurous route that follows the events see NPNHT Auto Tour 2.
-Stites, Idaho From the Clearwater Battlefield marker, continue on Idaho State Highway 13 for 1.1 miles to Stites, ID.
-The Nez Perce traditionally used two routes to cross the Bitterroot Mountains into Montana: the k'useyneisskit (Road to the Buffalo) - Lolo Trail and the kise'iskit (Camping Trail) - Southern Nez Perce Trail, which begins here and ends in Conner, Montana. 🕗 Kooskia, Idaho From Stites, ID, continue on Idaho, State Highway 13 for 4 miles, through Kooskia, ID, to the junction of Idaho State Highway 13 and Idaho State Highway 12.
+20 Stites, Idaho From the Clearwater Battlefield marker, continue on Idaho State Highway 13 for 1.1 miles to Stites, ID.

+The Nez Perce traditionally used two routes to cross the Bitterroot Mountains into Montana: the k'useyneisskit (Road to the Buffalo) - Lolo Trail and the kise'ískit (Camping Trail) - Southern Nez Perce Trail, which begins here and ends in Conner, Montana.
+(2) Kooskia, Idaho From Stites, ID, continue on Idaho, State Highway 13 for 4 miles, through Kooskia, ID, to the junction of Idaho State Highway 13 and Idaho State Highway 12.
 There is a turnout on the left with a visitors information kiosk.
-Kooskia, at the eastern edge of the Nez Perce Reservation, has a visitor's kiosk where murals tell the story of the Nez Perce Flight of 1877.
-After the raids on the Salmon River, the Tolo Lake council broke up and Chief Looking Glass led his band back to their home village near present day Kooskia, Idaho, hoping to avoid conflict with the U. S. Army.
+Kooskia, at the eastern edge of the Nez Perce Reservation, Perce Flight of 1877.

+After the raids on the Salmon River, the Tolo Lake council broke up and Chief Looking Glass led his band back to their home village near present day Kooskia, Idaho, hoping to avoid conflict with the U.S. Army.
 This village was on the reservation so he and his people were abiding by the treaty.
 General Howard, however, believed that Looking Glass intended to join with the "non-treaty" bands and so...